wp-plugins/rb-gallery/readme.txt

 Stable tag: 1.1
 License: GPLv3

-A simple, user-friendly photo gallery plugin for your WordPress site.
+A one-page carousel photo gallery plugin for your WordPress site.

 == Description ==